JonThom/dash-background-callbacks-pyinstaller/README.md

-# DeDash background callbacks with pyinstaller
+# Dash background callbacks with pyinstaller

 A working example of packaging a Plotly Dash app with background callbacks using [pyinstaller](https://pyinstaller.org).